kernel-data/kernel-booking-joomla-module/README.md

 # Kernel Booking Joomla!
-Plugin
+Module

 Easily embed Kernel Booking directly into your Joomla! site.

-**NOTE: You must have a [Kernel Booking](https://www.kernelbooking.co.uk) account to use this plugin**
+**NOTE: You must have a [Kernel Booking](https://www.kernelbooking.co.uk) account to use this module**

 ## License

 The Kernel Booking Joomla!
-Plugin is licensed under the GPL v3 or later.
+Module is licensed under the GPL v3 or later.

 ```
 This program is free software: you can redistribute it and/or modify